-There was loads of talent on UConn’s 1999 Championship team, but Khalid El-Amin was the Huskies husky leader.
+There was loads of talent on UConn’s 1999 national championship team, but Khalid El-Amin was the clearly cut out as the Huskies’ spirited leader.
 It’s easy to understand why El-Amin was so popular.
 He was the pick-up star we all knew well throughout the country – undersized, deceptively athletic, relentlessly physical.

-El-Amin’s 5’10”, 200 lb frame didn’t do him any favors in the NBA, and it was off to Europe to play professionally after just one year.
-Overseas, however, El-Amin has thrived and compiled a list of teams on his resume that would make adamant world travelers envious.
+El-Amin’s 5’10”, 200 lb frame didn’t do him any favors once in the NBA, so it was off to Europe to play professionally after just one year.
+Overseas, on the other hand, El-Amin has thrived and compiled a list of teams on his resume that would make adamant world travelers envious.

 5. Ed O’Bannon, UCLA